 I have a few bitcoins, nothing crazy, and I’m not hording them for when (which is a big IF) the value goes sky high.
 I’m definitely a gambler but I don’t think they are great as an investment.
-To say it is high volatility is an understatement, but bitcoins are pretty damn good for sending/receiving money as the transaction fee is relatively tiny (can be under $1 to send $5k) compared to other options an is pennies for small transactions.
+To say it is high volatility is an understatement, but bitcoins are pretty damn good for sending/receiving money as the transaction fee is relatively tiny (we are able to send $5,000 for 2 cents) compared to other options an is pennies for small transactions.
 Oh, and it’s basically instant – can take up to a minute for the network peers to verify.

 I just started dabbling with using bitcoins for gambling, mainly sports betting.
 Using these bitcoins to deposit and withdraw at bitcoin betting sites (like betcoinsports.com) is 100 times easier than using a US online sportsbook where cashing out my winning takes a few days and can cost $25.
 The movement is “kind of” anonymous (there is a public ledger of all bitcoin transactions) and completely eliminates the need to use any third party.

 The Betcoin Sports website is a bitcoin sportsbook that has all the sports you could think of, PLUS a full casino including craps, blackjack, roulette, baccarat and slots.
 For playing poker with bitcoins, SealswithClubs.eu is the biggest/best so far and has been around a few years now.